 The headline should be punchy and enticing, but the body of the email should read like, well, an email.
-If your reps start sending long-form sales copy via the electronic mail, it’s probably spam—even if it’s good.
+If your sales reps start sending long-form sales copy via the electronic mail, it’s probably spam—even if it’s good.

-Focus your reps, not on sounding personal, but being personal.
+Focus your sales reps, not on sounding personal, but being personal.
 If you’re reaching out to 50-100 leads a day, it’s possible to be more intimate with each lead.

 Larger mass emails may be more difficult, but more personalization typically leads to a greater response rate.

 - Remember the Influencers